It’s one of Canada’s largest cities, so there should be no surprise that there is an endless number of things to do in Vancouver.

 Lynn Canyon Park is on the north side of downtown Vancouver, so you may need to take a ferry from Waterfront Station for a short walk after disembarking.

 Lynn Canyon Park offers a swing bridge just as impressive as the Capilano Bridge if not better.
-Swaying some 50 meters above the canyon below, you are bound to feel the scale of British Colombia’s size.
+Swaying some 50 meters above the canyon below, you are bound to feel the scale of British Columbia’s size.

 Lynn Canyon Park is an excellent place to chill out in the warmer months, especially if you love swimming!

-10.)
-Watch a game of Ice Hockey
+Watch a Game of Ice Hockey

 There is no better thing to do in Vancouver than to go and see a home game of the mighty Vancouver Canucks!